ShrikanthDeva/Git-GitHub/README.md

 -
   1. What is git?
   2. What is version control?
-  3. Terms to be learn in video
+  3. Terms to be learnt
   4. Git commands
   5. Sign up in GitHub
   6. Using git in local machine